Academic Common Market

 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

-As of June 2017, one West Virginia institution is a member (listed here with its representatives to the Council):
+As of November 2018, one West Virginia institution is a member, listed here with its representative to the Council:

 Doctoral Scholars Program

-West Virginia-supported Ph.D. students have attended these institutions since 1993:
+West Virginia Ph.D. students in the DSP have attended these institutions since 1993:

 University of Kentucky